EBG Listings of The Week 09-13-2025

 EBG Listings of The Week

-That said, as in every week, we reviewed all the commercial listings that came on the market and curated this hand-picked list representing the top opportunities we identified as the best value.
+As we do every week, we took time and reviewed all the commercial listings that came on the market and curated this hand-picked list representing the top opportunities we identified as the best value.

 Did you know you can LISTEN to this email?